 To learn more about the work of the Center on Budget and Policy Priorities, please visit our organization website.

-Judy Solomon, Vice President for Health Policy
+Aviva Aron-Dine, Vice President for Health Policy

 Judy’s work focuses on Medicaid and issues related to the implementation of health reform, particularly those related to eligibility for Medicaid and premium tax credits, how the premium credits will be calculated and distributed, and the different coverage options that will be available to consumers.